Blue Core Research

 SQL injection is ultimately a database attack that takes advantage of the flexible nature of SQL.
 Therefore, the most obvious place to look for a solution is in the database.

-There are several database technologies to detect or prevent SQL injections but most are not effective.
-An exception is the unique anomaly analysis technology in Core Audit which is extremely effective.
+There are several database technologies to detect or prevent SQL injections, but most are ineffective.
+An exception is the unique anomaly analysis technology in Core Audit, which is highly effective.

 Web Application Firewall (WAF)